 National Consumer Protection Framework for Online Wagering

-Commonwealth and state and territory governments have launched the National Consumer Protection Framework (National Framework) for Online Wagering in Australia, which will provide stronger consumer protections for Australians gambling online.
+In November 2018, Commonwealth and state and territory governments launched the National Consumer Protection Framework (National Framework) for Online Wagering in Australia, which will provide stronger consumer protections for Australians gambling online.

 The Government is concerned that the rate of online problem gambling is three times higher than other types of gambling, and that is why the establishment of the National Framework was at the core of its response to the 2015 Review of Illegal Offshore Wagering.